rafaziz/portifolio/index.md

 You can check the detailed project here or download its files on github.

+<h3 id="ttt">Tic-Tac-Toe</h3>
 <h3 id="sudoku">Sudoku Solver</h3>

+The sudoku-solver is a program developed to automatically solve a sudoku challenge given as input file.

+The program uses various known methods of sudoku resolution using C language to represent them and combine these to provide precise results as the dificult of the input challenges increases.
+Each method is responsible for the calculation of some specific situation of numbers and through them, excludes possible candidates of determined positions.
+The combination of these methods results in a faster, lighter and flawless output of the result.

+You can view all methods and codes related to this program here or download the whole project on github.

 <h3 id="numberR">Number Reading</h3>

 <h2 id="py">Python</h2>